-Amazon Germany is usually the next fastest, and it’s often the European site that’s the best value for money as well.
-It doesn’t always have the same range as Amazon.co.uk, but it’s definitely a close second.
+Amazon Germany is usually the next fastest after Amazon Spain, and it’s often the continental European site that’s the best value for money as well.
+It doesn’t always have the same range as Amazon.co.uk, but it’s definitely getting there.

 - Is often cheaper than Amazon Spain (and sometimes Amazon UK as well).